-If a water cooled gun is to be installed for use with the Power Drive 10, a K590-5 Water connection kit can be installed.
+If a water cooled gun is to be installed for use with the Power Feed 10 Dual, a K590-6 Water connection kit can be installed for each gun requiring water cooling.
 Contained in the kit are the water lines and quick connect water line fittings that install in the wire feed head.
 Follow the installation instructions included in the kit.
 Water cooled guns can be damaged very quickly if they are used even momentarily without water flowing.
 To protect the gun, we recommended that a water flow sense kit be installed.
 This will prevent wire feeding if no water flow is present.